Next Steps Project

-Introduction to the Next Steps Project
+Introduction to the Next Steps Community

 We have taken a case-study approach to progressing with real changes that support people in living a life of their choosing.
 Each of the participating organisations is working with one person (or in some cases more than one person) on an individual basis, developing new types of supports in line with the agreed vision.
 Every two months the participants come together to share what they have learnt as they progress with this journey.